Franz Kafka

-Franz Kafka is among those artists who reached fame only after their deaths: it was only after 1945 that his work became famous in German-speaking countries, whose literature it has since greatly influenced, and in the 1960s elsewhere in the world.
-Kafka's work has influenced a range of writers, critics, artists, and philosophers during the 20th and 21st centuries.
+Though Kafka is most famous for his novels and short stories, he is also celebrated for his brief fables and aphorisms.
+Like his longer fiction, these sketches may be brutal in some aspects, but their dreadfulness is frequently funny.
+A close acquaintance of Kafka's remarked that both his audience and the author himself sometimes laughed so much during readings that Kafka could not continue in his delivery, finding it necessary to collect himself before completing his recitation of the work.
+His writings are sometimes seen as prophetic or premonitory of a totalitarian future.

 Life

 Early life

 Kafka was born near the Old Town Square in Prague, then part of the Austro-Hungarian Empire.
 His family were German-speaking middle-class Ashkenazi Jews.
-His father, Hermann Kafka (1854–1931), was the fourth child of Jakob Kafka, a shochet or ritual slaughterer in Osek, a Czech village with a large Jewish population located near Strakonice in southern Bohemia.
-Hermann brought the Kafka family to Prague.
-After working as a travelling sales representative, he eventually became a fashion retailer who employed up to 15 people and used the image of a jackdaw (kavka in Czech, pronounced and colloquially written as kafka) as his business logo.
-Kafka's mother, Julie (1856–1934), was the daughter of Jakob Löwy, a prosperous retail merchant in Poděbrady, and was better educated than her husband.
+His father, Hermann Kafka, was the fourth child of Jakob Kafka, a shochet or kosher butcher in Osek, a Czech village with a large Jewish population located near Strakonice in southern Bohemia.
+Hermann "came to Prague in the 1870s and opened a store selling haberdashery and ladies' accessories".
+He employed up to 15 people and used the image of a jackdaw (kavka in Czech, pronounced and colloquially written as kafka) as his business logo.
+Kafka's mother, Julie, was the daughter of Jakob Löwy, a "cloth-maker in Humpolec in eastern Bohemia".

-Kafka's parents probably spoke a German influenced by Yiddish that was sometimes pejoratively called Mauscheldeutsch, but, as German was considered the vehicle of social mobility, they probably encouraged their children to speak Standard German.
+Kafka's parents, from traditional Jewish society, spoke German replete with influences from their native Yiddish; their children, raised in an acculturated environment, spoke Standard German.
+The cleanliness and "almost platonic purity" of Kafka's German may derive from the fact that he grew up speaking the language in a country whose native speech was not German.
+His prose is not hindered by slang or warped by fads of contemporary usage that mark the style of his generational peers from the heart of the empire in Vienna or, for that matter, at the center of the Second Reich in Berlin.

 Hermann and Julie had six children, of whom Franz was the eldest.
-Franz's two brothers, Georg and Heinrich, died in infancy before Franz was seven; his three sisters were Gabriele ("Ellie") (1889–1944), Valerie ("Valli") (1890–1942) and Ottilie ("Ottla") (1892–1943).
+Franz's two brothers, Georg and Heinrich, died in infancy before Franz was seven; his three sisters were Gabriele ("Elli"), Valerie ("Valli") and Ottilie ("Ottla").
 All three were murdered in the Holocaust of World War II.
 Valli was deported to the Łódź Ghetto in occupied Poland in 1942, but that is the last documentation of her; it is assumed she did not survive the war.
 Ottilie was Kafka's favourite sister.